Our natural drive is to innovate — to create something unique and original.

 SOCIAL MEDIA TOOLS

 Most brands have enough on their plate between publishing content and interacting with their audience across all the social networks.
 Who has time to keep track of the competition?
 Sprout Social does.

 Sprout Social is a social analytics platform that aggregates data from all major social networks and organizes it in easy-to-understand reports.
 The platform includes tools for analytics, engagement, publishing and social listening.

-Every brand, large or small, can benefit from knowing what their competitors are doing on social media.
+Every brand, large or small, can benefit from knowing what its competitors are doing on social media.
 Sprout Social helps you identify trends, tactics, and challenges as you plan your marketing efforts.

 Fanpage Karma is my new favorite competitor analysis tool.
 The tool gives you all sorts of useful information about a Facebook page, from audience engagement to page growth (usually stats only available to the page owner sees).

 All you have to do is enter the URL of your competitors’ Facebook page and Fanpage Karma spits out the metrics.
 The tool also has similar features for YouTube, Twitter, Instagram, and Whatsapp, which expands your spy operations across the major social networks.

 Despite its problems and past claims that it’s a dying channel, Twitter is alive and well.
 You can either ignore this fact or get with the program and start growing your account.
 Enter Followerwonk by Moz, a nifty tool for stealing your competitors’ Twitter followers and growing your audience.

 Here's a basic process for getting started with 'The Wonk'.
 First, write down the top 3 influencers in your niche and enter their Twitter handles in Followerwonk.